Awards & Honors

 For a list of past winners, please visit Martha Hill Dance Fund’s page.

 Mark DeGarmo was honored with this award in recognition for creating sustained dance programs for PreK-5 kids and their teachers in Title 1 public schools in the Lower East Side of Manhattan and across New York City.
 The 2014 awardee was National Dance Institute’s founder Jacques d’Amboise.

-Mark DeGarmo was honored in Moscow in 2012 at the opening and press conference of the “Enchanted Wanderers” exhibit at the A.A.
+In 2012, Mark DeGarmo was honored in Moscow at the opening and press conference of the “Enchanted Wanderers” exhibit at the A.A.
 Bakhrushin State Central Theatre Museum of Russia.
-Photographs of DeGarmo’s work as a dancer and choreographer were featured alongside images of legendary Russian ballet dancers and artists who developed ballet in the West and made significant contributions to world culture such as Sergei Diaghilev, George Balanchine, Rudolf Nureyev, Mikhail Baryshnikov, Oleg Briansky, Sonia Arova, HSH Princess Grace of Monaco and others.
-The exhibit entered the archives of the Museum.
+Photographs of DeGarmo’s work were featured alongside images of legendary Russian ballet dancers and artists who developed ballet in the West and made significant contributions to world cultures.
+These artists included Sergei Diaghilev, George Balanchine, Rudolf Nureyev, Mikhail Baryshnikov, Oleg Briansky, Sonia Arova, HSH Princess Grace of Monaco and others.
+The exhibit toured internationally and entered the archives of the Museum.

-Mark DeGarmo’s choreography and costumes are featured again in “Costume Design @ The Turn of the Century, 1990 – 2015,” the most comprehensive international costume design exhibition ever curated, that opened in June 2015 at the A.A.
-Bakhrushin State Central Theatre Museum in Moscow.
-Mark appears in costumes by Igor Roussanoff, who serves on the MDD Advisory Council and is an internationally acclaimed costume and set designer, producer, and art director.
-The exhibition will tour to several international museums.
+In June 2015, Mark DeGarmo’s choreography and costumes were featured in Moscow at the most comprehensive international costume design exhibition ever curated.
+“Costume Design @ The Turn of the Century, 1990 – 2015,” was exhibited at the A.A.
+Bakhrushin State Central Theatre Museum.
+The exhibition curator and MDD’s costume designer, Igor Roussanoff, served on the original MDD Advisory Council.
+He is an internationally acclaimed costume and set designer, producer, and art director.
+The exhibition has since toured twice internationally.